Durant's triple-double rallies Nets past 76ers 114-109

+PHILADELPHIA — Ben Simmons wasn't there.
+Joel Embiid conceded he should not have played.
+With Philadelphia's All-Star cornerstones absent or injured, Kevin Durant and Brooklyn had the opening they needed to spoil the 76ers' opener with a rally down the stretch.

-PHILADELPHIA — Kevin Durant had 29 points, 15 rebounds and 12 assists, James Harden scored 20 points and the Brooklyn Nets closed with a 16-1 run to beat the Philadelphia 76ers 114-109 on Friday night as each team played without a much-discussed star guard.
+Durant had 29 points, 15 rebounds and 12 assists, James Harden scored 20 points and the Nets closed with a 16-1 run to beat the 76ers 114-109 on Friday night as each team played without a much-discussed star guard.

+"My role tonight, I felt, was getting into the paint, making plays," Durant said.
+"We've got to keep building on this and see where we can go."

-The Nets were missing Kyrie Irving, who isn’t with the team due to his refusal to get a COVID-19 vaccine.
-Ben Simmons sat out the home opener for personal reasons and the Sixers do not know when the three-time All-Star will return.
+The Nets were missing Kyrie Irving, who isn't with the team due to his refusal to get a COVID-19 vaccine.
+Simmons sat out the home opener for personal reasons, and the Sixers do not know when the three-time All-Star will return.

 They could have used Simmons' defense to shut down the Nets late.